British Nationality Act 1948: Background

-Provisions of the Act
+Provisions of the act

-The Act created the new status of "citizen of the United Kingdom and Colonies" (CUKC) for people born or naturalised in either the United Kingdom or one of its colonies.
+The act created the new status of "citizen of the United Kingdom and Colonies" (CUKC) for people born or naturalised in either the United Kingdom or one of its colonies.
 Provision was also made in certain circumstances for citizenship to be acquired by descent from a CUKC, or by registration.

-Despite the fact that the Channel Islands and the Isle of Man were neither part of the United Kingdom proper nor were colonies of it, article 33 of the Act provides that when the Act mentions colonies, it must be construed as including references to these Islands.
+Despite the fact that the Channel Islands and the Isle of Man were neither part of the United Kingdom proper nor were colonies of it, article 33 of the act provides that when the act mentions colonies, it must be construed as including references to these Islands.
 Islanders were allowed, upon personal wish and not as a compulsory denomination, to be presented as "citizens of the United Kingdom, Islands and Colonies".
 This does not constitute a separate category of citizens but is merely a formal denomination.

+The fourth schedule of the act repealed almost all of its predecessor legislation, the British Nationality and Status of Aliens Act, 1914.

+Citizenship by descent from British mothers

+Although the 1948 act involved a significant shift in underlying policy preferences from the 1914 act, the 1948 act retained the former act's limitation that only a father, not a mother, could automatically transmit British nationality by descent to a child at birth.
+This would not be changed, prospectively, until the 1981 act came into force on 1 January 1983.

+The option for persons, who were thus deprived of citizenship at birth under the 1948 act, to be registered as citizens was introduced in piecemeal fashion: